stanly-johnson/accident-alert/README.md

-# accident-alert
+# Arduino-Accident-Alert
-Arduino accident alert system
+Simple accident alert system using gsm and gps modules